chranama/llm-extraction-platform/README.md

 # LLM Server
-### A Production-Style API Gateway + Inference Runtime for Large Language Models
+### A production-style API gateway and inference runtime for large language models

-This project is a self-hosted, production-inspired **LLM serving platform** built with FastAPI, Hugging Face Transformers, and PyTorch.
-It is designed to mirror real-world architecture patterns used by companies deploying foundation models behind internal and external APIs.
+This project is a self-hosted, production-inspired LLM serving platform built with FastAPI, Hugging Face Transformers, PyTorch, and SQLAlchemy.

-Rather than being just a demo model runner, this repository focuses on:
+It mirrors the architecture patterns used by teams that deploy foundation models behind internal and external APIs.

+This is not a notebook demo.
+It is an infrastructure project focused on:

-- Infrastructure
+- Clean architecture
-- Security
+- Security and API design
-- Quotas
+- Quotas and rate limiting
-- Observability
+- Observability and telemetry
+- Testability and robustness
-- Scalability patterns
+- Deployment-readiness
-- Clean separation of concerns

-It is designed to be a **portfolio-grade system-level project** demonstrating my ability to design and build ML/AI infrastructure.
+It is intended to be a portfolio-grade systems project demonstrating real ML platform engineering skills.

 ---